Aris Jerome

-Aris Jerome was born and raised in Fremont, California, part of the Bay Area.
+Aris Jerome was born and raised in Fremont, California.
 Inspired by the Bay Area music scene, he began collaborating with local music artists and creating hundreds of underground music videos.
-This eventually led him to move to Los Angeles by the age of 20.
+This eventually led him to move to Los Angeles at the age of 20.

 Career

-Aris Jerome got his start by filming music videos for artists in the Bay Area scene such as E-40, The Jacka, Lil B, Mistah FAB, Kreayshawn, and more.
-His uprising eventually moved him down to Southern California.
-In Los Angeles he began shooting videos for artists Ty Dolla Sign, Talib Kweli, Omarion, and others.
-His music connections ended up sparking his photography career simultaneously.
-In 2014 - 2015 Aris Jerome photographed Hollywood Starlet's familiar faces, from the likes of Selena Gomez to Zendaya Coleman.
+Aris Jerome began his career filming music videos for artists in the San Francisco Bay Area scene such as E-40, The Jacka, Lil B, Mistah FAB, and Kreayshawn.
+His early success compelled him to move to Los Angeles, where he started shooting videos for artists Ty Dolla Sign, Talib Kweli, Omarion, among others.
+In 2014 - 2015 Aris Jerome photographed numerous female celebrities, including Selena Gomez and Zendaya Coleman.

-In 2017 Aris Jerome held his first photo exhibition titled MOODS.
+In 2017, Aris Jerome held his first photo exhibition titled MOODS.